 And the final indignity below: being towed from in front of the Mountain Peak site (probably the first place they were able to turn around after being hauled up the grade?).

 It appears that the van was headed to the Beau Vine vineyard as part of a release party at their nascent winery on the Trail at Soda Canyon Road.
-Approval of modification to the Beau Vingne winery just happened at the planning commission (the hearing is item 9B here) in what one could only consider as a love-fest about what Napa "family" wineries should be about.
+Approval of modification to the Beau Vingne winery just happened at the planning commission (the hearing is item 9B here

 The visit to the vineyard in conjunction to a event at the winery does raise a question that I have always had about visitation to vineyards as opposed to wineries.
 Visitation to wineries is regulated to the nth degree, implying that unpermitted tourism visitation to vineyards might be illegal.
 Is that true?
 Even as an opponent of tourism to remote areas of the county, if the allowance of vineyard visitation defuses the need to build wineries in remote vineyards, that is a much preferable alternative.
 Provided that visits to vineyards don't become events, with food service and large quantities of people, there should be some codification of the process which does not now exist.
 (Of course, containing the extent of a privilege once codified has been at the heart of problems now confronting the county.)

 It begins again, our first for 2015, overloaded vineyard truck dead on last curve, had to be towed with tractor.